reach-sh/reach-lang/docs/dev/src/reach/errors/index.md

 ## {#RP0007} RP0007

-This error indicates that you are attempting to `{!reach} import` a file using an absolute path which is not supported.
+This error indicates that you are attempting to `{!rsh} import` a file using an absolute path which is not supported.

-You can fix this by using a relative path for your `{!reach} import`.
+You can fix this by using a relative path for your `{!rsh} import`.

 ## {#RP0008} RP0008

-This error indicates that you are trying to `{!reach} import` a path that is accessing its parent directory via `{!reach} ..`.
+This error indicates that you are trying to `{!rsh} import` a path that is accessing its parent directory via `{!rsh} ..`.
 This type of import is not allowed.
 Please view the documentation for package imports.

-For example, the code below erroneously `{!reach} import`s a file from its parent
+For example, the code below erroneously `{!rsh} import`s a file from its parent
 directory:

 ```reach